 “Most of all, when things get shitty, smile, it helps…”

-Advice from the same friend.
+Advice from a fellow vegan runner.
 Honestly, when people tell me to smile in tough situations, I kind of disregard that advice and write it off as nonsense.
 Not anymore!!
 I decided to go into the race with the mentality of “I’m not going to let things get shitty” and I smiled the ENTIRE.
 TIME.
 Literally.
 I have race photos to prove it.

 - Hold on, I’m Comin’ – Sam & Dave (PUT THIS ON YOUR MARATHON PLAYLIST!!!)

 - Who Do You Love – George Thorogood & The Destroyers (Thanks for the addition, Dad)